faberNovel/ad_localize/README.md

 - Any column after the `key` column will be considered as a locale column (except from the optional `comment` columns)
 - Keys should contain only letter, number, underscore and dot : [a-z0-9_.]+.
 - Format specifiers must be numeroted if there are more than one in a translation string (eg: `"%1$@ %2$@'s report"`).
+- _Only for Android_ keys without translation won't be considered

 ### Comments